ReSound Hearing Aid Reviews

 ReSound Micro Mic

-These small portable microphones allow you to hear what people are saying when they speak into it.
+These small portable microphones allow you to hear what people are saying when they speak into them.
 The sound streams directly into your hearing aid.
-The official range is 80 feet, but realistically, I've found that depending on certain environmental factors, they are very reliable up to 60 feet.
+The official range is 80 feet, but I’ve found that they are very reliable up to 60 feet, depending on certain environmental factors.

-The Micro Mic has a directional microphone and accelerometer that senses if the microphone is dropped and mutes it before the “clunk” of the floor happens.
+The Micro Mic has a directional microphone and accelerometer that senses if the microphone falls and mutes it before the “clunk” of the floor happens.

 ReSound Multi Mic